RobotMermaid/portfolio-iro/_posts/2016-10-13-Diversity.md

 feature-img: "img/sample_feature_img.png"
 ---

 I grew up moving often.
 We changed homes every 2 or 3 years and that usually meant changing countries too.
 Different was the name of the game and I loved it.

 Curious about all I was hearing about diversity recently I set out to read what people are saying about this.
 All of the articles I found pointed to statistics that show that diverse companies do better than the rest.
 They had numbers.
-They were adamant that diversity maters.
+They were adamant that diversity matters.
 Few ventured into the grey of why that works.
 They seemed to quickly loop back to saying: "Diversity matters because diversity matters."
 [mckinsey.com](http://www.mckinsey.com/business-functions/organization/our-insights/why-diversity-matters)
 [forbes.com](http://www.forbes.com/sites/mnewlands/2016/08/29/why-diversity-matters-in-tech/2/#637a53f57925s)